net2devcrypto/N2D-NFT-Marketplace/README.md

 3- Proceed to replace the files in your market project folder with each respective

-file attached in the Part-4 Folder, Replace "engine" folder with all files as well.
+file attached in the Part-4 Folder, Replace "engine" and "public" folder with all files as well.

 4- Obtain your Resell Smart Contract Owner Wallet Private Key.
 (Wallet used to deploy contract)